Resort Airline Check-In Service – What Is It?

 Do I have to use Disney’s Magical Express to use Resort Airline Check-In Service?

-No. The Resort Airline Check-In Service is available to all guests staying at qualifying Disney hotels at Walt Disney World Resort whether they have used Magical Express or not.
+No. The Resort Airline Check-In Service is available to all guests staying at qualifying Disney hotels at Walt Disney World Resort, whether they have used Magical Express or not.

 How is Resort Airline Check-in affected by airline baggage fees?

 Fees vary by airline.
 Guests should inquire with their specific airline as to what fees might apply.
 Guests flying on JetBlue Airways and Southwest Airlines will be subject to airline bag fees for “additional bags” past the airline’s allotment.
 These fees must be paid in advance of check-in at the Resort Airline Check-in desk.
-Guests flying Alaska, American, Delta, United and US Airways who wish to check bags must pay their airline bag fees prior to checking in at the desk.
-Guests may contact Baggage Airline Guest Services at (407) 284-1231 between 5 a.m. and 11 p.m prior to checking in at the Resort Airline Check-In desk to pay any airline fees.
+Guests flying Alaska, American, Delta, United, and US Airways who wish to check bags must pay their airline bag fees prior to checking in at the desk.
+Guests may contact Baggage Airline Guest Services at (407) 284-1231 between 5 a.m. and 11 p.m before checking in at the Resort Airline Check-In desk to pay any airline fees.
 The Resort Airline Check-In desk will have a record of the payment transaction.
 Guests under age 18 must have parent or guardian permission to call.
 Airline luggage fees cannot be collected at the check-in desk.
 Only normal-sized bags weighing no more than 50 lbs, will be accepted by the Resort Airline Check-in Service.
 Luggage must also comply with the airline’s size dimension baggage policy.
 Overweight and oversized luggage cannot be accepted at the Resort Airline Check-In desks.

 Can Guests not using Resort Airline Check-In call Baggage Airline Guest Services to pay their luggage fees in advance of checking in at the airport?